-Trees New York, a nonprofit organization, was founded in 1976 as a volunteer response to New York City’s cutbacks in tree-related community services.
+Trees New York, a nonprofit organization, was founded in 1976 as a volunteer response to New York City’s devastating cutbacks in tree-related community services.

 Trees New York is the leading tree stewardship and advocacy organization in New York City.